Publications

 code | PDF

-19. Estein, Chapman, Schell, Lowy, Gerson.
+18. Estein, Chapman, Schell, Lowy, Gerson.
 (2022).
 Demystifying the graduate school application process.
 Bulletin of the Ecological Society of America.
-PDF

 code | PDF

-21. Chapman, Xu, Lapeyrolerie, Boettiger.
+22. Chapman, Xu, Lapeyrolerie, Boettiger.
 (2023).
 Bridging adaptive management and reinforcement learning for more robust decisions.
-Philosophical Transactions of the Royal Society B (In press).
-PDF
+Philosophical Transactions of the Royal Society B.

-2. (preprint) Ellis-Soto, Chapman, Locke.
+25. Ellis-Soto, Chapman, Locke.
 Uneven biodiversity sampling across redlined urban areas in the United States.
+(2023).
+Nature Human Behavior.

 Workshop contributions